madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 ##Second Problem

-If you try to run a command that need access to user interface from `pkexec`, such as, `zenity` command in the script below:
+If you try to run a command that need access to user interface from `pkexec`, such as, this `zenity` command in the script below:

 ```bash
 if [[ $(id -u) != "0" ]]; then